kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Implement eviction request capabilities for autoscaling, de/scheduling.
 - Synchronizing of the eviction request status to the pod status.
 - Introduce the eviction request concept for types other than pods.
-- Synchronize all pod termination mechanisms (see #4 in the [Motivation](#motivation) section), so that they do not terminate pods under NodeMaintenance/EvictionRequest.
+- Synchronize almost all pod termination mechanisms (see #4 in the [Motivation](#motivation) section), so that they do not terminate pods under EvictionRequest driven node maintenance.
+There may still be places (hard OOM) where this is not possible as described in [New EvictionRequest Types and Synchronization of Pod Termination Mechanisms](#new-evictionrequest-types-and-synchronization-of-pod-termination-mechanisms).

 ## Proposal